 What are your priorities?
 Do you have feisty fish keeping you from them too?

-Lets all keep swatting at the fish and take hold of the things that matter most.
+Let’s all keep swatting at those swarms of fish and take hold of the things that matter most.

 Please excuse me now…